Mazotis/ffmpeg-on-clear-linux/README.md

 ## Vivaldi installation and run script

 [Vivaldi](https://vivaldi.com) is yet another open-source browser.
 The main highlight is being able to communicate in a much more organized way, while keeping control of your data.
 That sounds delightful!
-For NVIDIA hardware, one nicety is that video playback also utilizes the Video Engine along with the GPU.
-This is similarly to Google Chrome.
+Similarly to Google Chrome, this also utilizes the Video Engine while watching VP9 media.

 The ```RPM``` file for Vivaldi can be found at [Vivaldi](https://vivaldi.com/download/).
 At the time of writing, I installed version 5.0.2497.38.